Harishankar-Prabhakaran/LMIs/README.md

 # LMIs
+Linear Matrix Inequalities in Optimal and Robust Control.
 Linear Matrix Inequalities: Discrete-time systems - HARISHANKAR PRABHAKARAN.
 One can find these LMIs in this book: https://arxiv.org/pdf/1903.08599.pdf .
 This is a set of codes as sample programs for discrete time systems in the wikibook: https://en.wikibooks.org/wiki/LMIs_in_Control.